Cluster Ising quantum batteries can mimic super-extensive charging power: Conclusions

 \section{Conclusions}

-We have investigated the charging performance of quantum batteries based on two Wigner-Jordan integrable extensions of the cluster–Ising spin chain.
-Despite the integrability of both models, we have shown that they can exhibit an apparent super-extensive scaling of the charging power across wide intervals of system sizes, reaching up to $O(10^3)$ spins.
+We have investigated the charging performance of quantum batteries based on a Jordan-Wigner integrable extensions of the cluster–Ising spin chain.
+Despite the integrability of the model, we have shown that it can exhibit an apparent super-extensive scaling of the charging power across wide intervals of system sizes, reaching up to $O(10^3)$ spins.
 Our analysis demonstrates that this behavior does not originate from an anomalous dependence of the optimal charging time on the system size, but rather from a super-extensive growth of the stored energy itself.
 As such, the effect cannot persist in the thermodynamic limit and should instead be interpreted as a finite-size enhancement.
-Similar behaviors characterize both the constant $n$ case, and the regime in which $n$ scales with $N$.
-Finally, we verified that the phenomenon is robust against thermal effects, which affect quantitative values but not the qualitative trends.
-This analysis seems to suggest a scaling of the averaged charging power per spin of the form $P^{M}_{1/2}\propto N/n$, even if a more detailed investigation, for example addressing possible full analytical solutions, are needed.
+We verified that the phenomenon is robust against thermal effects, which affect quantitative values but not the qualitative trends.
+Subsequently, we have deepened the analysis by assessing in a semi-analytical way the behavior at short times, showing that the super-extensive behavior is already visible in the initial slope of the charging power.
+Finally, to try to isolate the necessary ingredients for the phenomenon and hence to address possible extensions, we have analyzed the fermionic occupation numbers.
+What emerges is that to observe the finite-size super-extensive scaling the crucial ingredient is to decrease the number and increase the amplitude of the oscillations in the occupation numbers as a function of quasi-momentum as the 'sampling', that is the number of spins $N$, increases.
+We argue that this property can be achieved when both long range hopping and multiple harmonics characterize the model.
+In the last Section we show that when a single long range hopping term is present the effect is absent by briefly analysing an unfavorable model where the finite-size super-extensive charging power is not observed.

 Altogether, our results highlight that even fermionic integrable models—typically considered incapable of supporting enhanced charging power under quench protocols~\cite{JuliaFarrePRR2020}—can display strong finite-size effects mimicking super-extensive performance.
 These findings can help delineate the boundaries between genuine collective advantages and finite-size artifacts in quantum battery architectures.